jfx2006/thunderbird-ci-docs/Releases/Manually Verify Updates.md

 ## Analysis

-In the macOS UV example here, we find that there is an extraneous file left behind during the update process
+In the macOS UV example here, we find that there is an extraneous file left behind during the update process due to a code signing bug in a previous version.
+In this case the updater needs to be told to look for and remove that extra file if it exists which should fix this issue.